 Start your day by exploring Oxford city centre.
 A city steeped in history, there is so much to explore in Oxford.
 Get your bearings by pre-booking an Oxford Official Walking Tour for a family-friendly guided walking tour around more of Oxford’s iconic sites and locations.
 Tours are led by skilled and knowledgeable guides who will tell you about the University’s most famous buildings and the city’s history.
 For a more personalised experience, book a private walking tour of the city.

 Whilst you’re exploring the heart of Oxford, don’t miss the incredible Ashmolean museum, Britain’s first public museum and home to world-famous artefacts and collections.
 Take a slow morning stroll around inspiring exhibitions, soaking up the culture and history of Oxford.

 Nearby are the Bodleian Libraries, among the most famous libraries in the world – for their exceptional collection of books and manuscripts, but also for their historic buildings, some of which have remained in continuous use since the Middle Ages.
 Take a tour of the libraries, including the Divinity School, a masterpiece of English Gothic architecture, and the medieval Duke Humfrey’s Library.
-The more modern Western Library offers two free exhibitions featuring notable works from the Bodleian’s collections which are well worth a visit.
+The more modern Weston Library offers free exhibitions featuring notable works from the Bodleian’s collections which are well worth a visit.